 Conclusions about Beginner Basses

 I think you’ll be happy with any of these four beginner bass guitars.
 In fact, as a beginner, you may not at first be able to see much of a difference among them.
 The differences noted above may seem picky and small.

-So choose one, buy it, and try it out.
+So for now choose one, buy it, and try it out.
 Learn all you can on it and then either keep it or move on.